Cleaning And Maintaining Your Grill Or Smoker

 Before you start, check you grill's manual for any special instructions.
 If you can't find it, it may be available on the manufacturer's website for download.

 Remember: A clean grill is a good grill.

 Grease and oils get rancid, particularly in hot weather, and rancid grease on the grates can make your food taste bad.
 Rancid grease on the bottom of the grates can vaporize and flavor the food, too.

 The black crust on the grates is mostly carbon.
 It tastes bad.
-In addition carbon insulates the grates and prevents the food from contacting metal and inhibits grill marks.
+In addition carbon insulates the grates and can stick to food.
 So it is vital that your food go on clean grates.

 The interior of the cooking chamber

 Scale is a buildup of carbon, soot, creosote, combustion by-products, and schmutz, usually on the hood and sides.